 If you've had Sense Solar installed successfully for a while and are experiencing sudden issues with your solar data, like negative numbers during the day, a reboot of the Sense Monitor (at the breaker) may solve the issue.
 If it does not, please contact our support team.

 Some users may see negative solar production numbers at night.
 This is not necessarily abnormal as most inverters draw some power to operate.

-Note: If you have micro-inverters, please contact our support team so we can help you get set up.
+Note: If you have micro-inverters, and run into issues during the solar setup process, please contact our support team so we can help you get set up.